CUTR-at-USF/gtfs-realtime-validator/RULES.md

 ### E010 - `location_type` not `0` in stops.txt

-(Note that this is implemented but not executed because it's specific to GTFS - see #126)
+(Note that this is implemented but not executed because it's specific to GTFS - see [issue #126](https://github.com/CUTR-at-USF/gtfs-realtime-validator/issues/126)

 If location_type is used in `stops.txt`, all stops referenced in `stop_times.txt` must have `location_type` of `0`